Shashank-2610/PriceOptiVision/README.md

 # PriceOptiVision
 <h2>The problem PriceOptiVision solves</h2>
 Our Website provides a solution to these challenges by automating data visualization and providing future sales predictions and price optimization tools.
-The website is easy to use and requires no technical expertise, making it accessible to small business owners of all backgrounds and skill levels.
+The website is easy to use and requires no technical expertise, making it accessible to small business owners of all backgrounds and skill levels.<br>
-Automated Data Visualization: The website will take your data and turn it into easy-to-understand charts and graphs.
+Automated Data Visualization: The website will take your data and turn it into easy-to-understand charts and graphs.<br>
-Future Sales Prediction: Our machine learning algorithms will help you predict future sales, giving you a clear understanding of what to expect in the coming months and years.
+Future Sales Prediction: Our machine learning algorithms will help you predict future sales, giving you a clear understanding of what to expect in the coming months and years.<br>
 Price Optimization: Our website will help you optimize your prices based on market trends and demand, giving you an edge over your competitors.

 <h2>Challenges we ran into:-</h2>